If you want to go fast, go alone.

 In order to help this campaign we’re looking to raise funds to cover the cost of additional sewing machines, sewing supplies, and tutors.
 However even without funding, Idah and her family are already imparting their knowledge to smaller groups of girls.
 With your help 200 girls a year can be educated, with an aim to increase this number to 750.

-Miss Matahari pledges to give 20% of all sales this summer to try and raise money for this cause.
+Miss Matahari pledges to give 20% of all online sales this summer to try and raise money for this cause.
 With fashion sales at an all-time low, however, I’m not sure it will prove very successful.
 I fully respect that many of you may be unable to buy or donate at this time, so I ask you to simply share Idah’s story and create further awareness – follow, like, comment, share – none of these cost a single penny but are priceless to those receiving your attention and support.

 Just as it’s not right that we should still be fighting for #blacklivesmatter, neither should we be fighting for women to be able to menstruate without the fear of bullying, shame and poor hygiene; something most of us take for granted.
 This is 2020; the year for change.
 By helping Idah you're supporting so many amazing causes at once.
 Black-owned businesses.
 Women-owned businesses.
 Body positivity.
 Free bleeding.
 Mental health.
 Sustainability.
 And simply providing women with the knowledge and empowerment to be able to help themselves.
 Positive change IS possible.
 So please, let’s not just go fast, let’s go FAR, TOGETHER.